The Summit Difference

 Program Design & Setting

-Summit Achievement combines the best features of a wilderness program and special-needs boarding school by integrating a residential milieu and traditional academic instruction with outdoor adventure-based therapy.
+Summit Achievement combines the best features of a therapeutic program and boarding school by integrating a residential milieu and traditional academic instruction with outdoor adventure-based therapy.

 - 54 picturesque acres in the Maine western mountains